orsonteodoro/oiledmachine-overlay/SECURITY.md

 | www-client/chromium      | 18-30 of the month               | Varies [6]        | N            | Educational, informative [2]                            | Less than 15 days [3]         |

 [1] The ebuild fork is provided as an alternative up-to-date ebuild at that time
-    against an insider threat possibility or negligent package maintainer.
-It is also has changes for additional security verification of dependencies and kernel config which the distro ebuild lacks.
+    against a distro overlay insider threat possibility or negligent distro overlay package maintainer.
+It is also has changes for additional security verification of live/tagged dependencies and kernel config check for custom kernel configs which the distro ebuild lacks.

 [2] The ebuild on this overlay is to inform to other ebuild developers how to
     configure it appropriately performance-wise, to get it working for TTS,